US STOCKS-Wall Street dips from record in 'Jason Bourne market'

 “We’re coming off a decade of consistent gains and banks, especially JPMorgan producing record earnings, it’s not surprising given the strength of the U.S. economy.”

+FedEx rallied 1.8% after CNBC reported that Amazon had lifted a ban on its sellers using the company for ground deliveries.

 Delta Air Lines Inc rose 3.3% after better-than-expected quarterly profit, boosted by customers gained from rival airlines’ 737 MAX cancellations.
-The S&P 1500 airlines index rose 1.5%.
+The S&P 1500 airlines index climbed 1.5%.

+Pinterest surged 9.6% after a report that the online scrapbook’s U.S. user base had surpassed Snap Inc’s , making it the third-largest social media platform.

-Advancing issues outnumbered declining ones on the NYSE by a 1.17-to-1 ratio; on Nasdaq, a 1.18-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.42-to-1 ratio; on Nasdaq, a 1.09-to-1 ratio favored advancers.